-Ray Trumbo, chairman of the committee appointed to study the fire prevention conditions, pointed that present equipment was entirely inadequate and that delay in obtaining new equipment might be dangerous.
+Ray Trumbo, chairman of the committee appointed to study the fire prevention conditions, pointed out that present equipment was entirely inadequate and that delay in obtaining new equipment might be dangerous.
 The club then decided to sponsor the purchase of the portable pump that they had seen demonstrated at a cost of \$634.00.
-This equipment is now on display at Cosper Chevrolet in Tollesboro and the public is cordially invited to inspect It can be used today-if need-A public meeting on fire prevention and fire fighting will be held at 7:00 p. m., Tuesday, April and, at the high school where the new unit will again be demonstrated.
+This equipment is now on display at Cooper Chevrolet in Tollesboro and the public is cordially invited to inspect It can be used today-if needit.
+A public meeting on fire pre-Bd. vention and fire fighting will be held at 7:00 p. m.
+Tuesday, April 2nd, at the high school where the new unit will again be demonstrated.

-After the meeting the club proceeded en masse to the home of W. B. "Buddy" Grant where he was presented with a small gift and, nore importantly, the sincere wishes of the club for his quick and complete recovery from the back injury which has laid him low.
+After the meeting the club probeeded en masse to the home of W. B. "Buddy" Grant where he was presented with a small gift and, nore importantly, the sincere wishes of the club for his quick and comblete recovery from the back injury which has laid him low.